Three50seven/benoli-homelab/servers/benolilab/vmdocker/ssh-generate-keys.md

 You'll be asked:

 Enter passphrase (empty for no passphrase):
-Leave it empty if you don’t want to use a passphrase (useful for automated processes).
+Leave it empty if you don't want to use a passphrase (useful for automated processes).
 Enter a strong passphrase if you want added security.

 4. Copy the Public Key to Your SSH Server